-The Museum and Historic Sites have a contract with a vendor to provide exclusive food service management to the restaurants at the Indiana State Museum and provide catering services for events held at the Indiana State Museum through April 2018.
-Under the agreement, the Museum and Historic Sites receives a commission for a percentage of gross sales, which varies from 1.50% to 17.00% based on the venue, type of service being provided, and revenue generated.
+The Museum and Historic Sites have a contract with a vendor to provide exclusive food service management to the restaurants at the Indiana State Museum and to provide catering services for events held at the Indiana State Museum through April 2018.
+Under the agreement, the Museum and Historic Sites receive a commission for a percentage of gross sales, which varies from 1.50% to 17.00% based on the venue, type of service being provided, and revenue generated.

-The Museum and Historic Sites earned food commission of \$182,706 under the agreements in the year ended June 30, 2016.
+The Museum and Historic Sites earned food commission of \$173,747 under the agreements in the year ended June 30, 2017.